Hyderabad Lakes: FTL and Buffer Zone Check

 Overview

-The Hyderabad lake FTL and buffer zone layer on 1acre displays Full Tank Level boundaries and no-construction buffer distances for lakes across the Hyderabad Metropolitan Development Authority (HMDA) jurisdiction, sourced from HMDA's official data.
-HMDA has notified 2,569 lakes in the metropolitan region.
-As of September 2024, FTL and buffer zone notifications had been issued for only approximately 150 of those lakes, with the Telangana High Court ordering HMDA to complete the exercise for all notified lakes.
+The Hyderabad lake FTL and buffer zone layer on 1acre displays Full Tank Level boundaries and no-construction buffer distances for lakes across the Hyderabad Metropolitan Development Authority (HMDA) jurisdiction, sourced from HMDA's official data under G.O.Ms.No.168 (2012).
+HMDA has identified 3,532 lakes in the metropolitan region.
+As of September 2024, final FTL and buffer zone notifications had been issued for only 765 of those lakes as of November 2024, with The Telangana High Court ordered completion by 4 November 2024; that deadline was missed and the Court is now directly monitoring progress.
+HYDRAA (Hyderabad Disaster Response and Asset Protection Agency), formed in July 2024, has been demolishing FTL and buffer zone violations since September 2024.
 This page covers the legal distances that prohibit construction, which neighbourhoods face active demolition risk, and how to use the 1acre Lakes layer to verify any plot before you commit.

 HYDRAA Demolitions and the FTL Trap: Why an HMDA NOC Is No Longer Enough